RitwikGhosal/RitwikGhosal/README.md

 ---

 ### I like:
-Adventure literature & curiosity driven detours...
+## Adventure literature & curiosity driven detours...

+`(I’ve tried to keep my Git updated, but I’m still working on being consistent with it)`